Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 $ conda install jupyterlab

-While we are at it we eill need to install nodejs, as nodejs is _not_ a python package you will need to use conda or another package manager.
+While we are at it we will need to install nodejs, as nodejs is _not_ a python package you will need to use conda or another package manager.

 $ conda install nodejs